Without warrants, US intelligence agency buys location data from phone brokers

-A memo released Friday details how the US Defense Intelligence Agency, or DIA, collects location information without a warrant.
-The agency pays for the information from data brokers, who often get it from third-party apps running on users' phones.
-Made public by The New York Times, the memo says the purchased data does include location information for US residents, though there are more restrictions on how the agency can use that info.
+The US Defense Intelligence Agency collects location information that includes data on US residents without a warrant, according to a memo reported by The New York Times on Friday.
+The DIA buys the information from data brokers, who often get it from third-party apps running on users' phones.
+The memo, written to Sen. Ron Wyden of Oregon, says the agency applies some restrictions to the use of location information of US residents.

-The practice shows that intelligence agencies have ways to collect location data without warrants in spite of a 2018 US Supreme Court decision ruling that warrants are necessary to collect the location data of US residents.
+The practice underscores how intelligence agencies collect location data on US resident without warrants despite a 2018 US Supreme Court decision that ruled warrants are necessary for the practice.
 Known as the Carpenter decision, the ruling held that the Fourth Amendment requires investigators to clear a higher bar before accessing data that can create a timeline of a person's every movement.

+According to the memo, US and foreign data are mixed together in the location information the agency purchases.
+The agency said it puts data from US residents in a separate database that requires special permission to access.
+It's been accessed five times in the past two and a half years.

-The news follows a November report from Vice that the US Special Operations Command had purchased location data collected by a third-party data broker from an Islamic prayer app called Muslim Pro.
-The app maker said it would stop selling its users' location data.
+In November, Vice reported that US Special Operations Command had purchased location data collected by a third-party data broker from an Islamic prayer app called Muslim Pro.
+The app maker later said it would stop selling its users' location data.
 The same month, the US Department of Homeland Security came under investigation by its inspector general after Buzzfeed reported an internal memo showed it was collecting phone location data without warrants for immigration enforcement.

-Sen. Ron Wyden, an Oregon Democrat who advocates for privacy rights, decried the practice in remarks at the Capitol on Thursday.
-Calling the data brokers "sleazy and unregulated," Wyden pressed President Joe Biden's nominee for director of national security, Avril Haines, on the issue.
+Wyden, a Democrat who advocates for privacy rights, decried the practice in remarks at the Capitol on Thursday.
+Calling the data brokers "sleazy and unregulated," Wyden pressed Avril Haines, President Joe Biden's nominee for director of national security, on the issue.

 "It's especially important that the American people are being told if the government is using legal loopholes in the law and in the warrant requirement of the Fourth Amendment," Wyden said.